Q. Where is the per-site Dynamic Host Configuration Protocol (DHCP) scope configured in the Cisco Business Edition 3000?

 A. Business Edition 3000 has simplified the configuration for traffic flow between sites.
 You can select whether the maximum number of calls or the best voice quality is your preference when communicating between sites.
 Business Edition 3000 automatically selects the codec based upon preference and total bandwidth allocated for voice traffic between the two sites.

 Q. Do hunt lists in Cisco Business Edition 3000 provide basic automatic-call-distributor (ACD) functions?

 A. You can use hunt lists to create a group of extensions that can service certain types of calls, such as a help desk support team.
-However, no additional features such as queuing are available at this time.
+From Version 8.6.5 onward, these hunt lists can also be enabled for queuing.

 Q. Does Cisco Business Edition 3000 support fast dial?
 If it does, how many numbers are supported?

 A. With Version 8.6.4, a maximum of 55 fast or speed dials are supported based on phone limitations.

 Q. Does Cisco Business Edition 3000 support abbreviated dial?

 Q. Does the Cisco Business Edition 3000 support paging?